cfw-guide/dsi.cfw.guide/_pages/en_US/replacing-system-menu-with-twlmenu++.md

 9. Copy `launcharggen` to `title/00030004` on your SD card
 10. Run `launcharggen`
     - A new `dsiware` folder will be created
-    - These contain `.launcharg` files, which tell DSiMenu++ where it can find DSiWare
+    - These contain `.launcharg` files, which tell TWiLight Menu++ where it can find DSiWare
 11. Move the `dsiware` folder to `roms` on your SD card
     - The two folders should be *merged*, if prompted
 12. Eject your SD card, and insert it in your DSi